isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 </tbody>
 </table>

-<sup>*</sup>Foreign nationals vaccinated in the Republic of Korea should write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide their physical vaccination certificate downloaded from the <a href="https://nip.kdca.go.kr/irgd/civil.do?MnLv1=2&MnLv2=3" target="_blank">KDCA website</a>, which will be verified through the unique document number.
-Foreign nationals who are Singapore Citizens/Permanent Residents will need to present their physical vaccination certificate for verification at check-in and arrival immigration.
-They are strongly encouraged to self-verify their vaccination certificate <a href="https://nip.kdca.go.kr/irgd/civil.do?MnLv1=2&MnLv2=1" target="_blank">here</a> prior to their trip.
+<sup>*</sup>If you are a non-Korean national and a Singapore short-term visitor or long-term pass holder, you should write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> your vaccination certificate downloaded from the <a href="https://nip.kdca.go.kr/irgd/civil.do?mnlv1=2&mnlv2=3" target="_blank">KDCA website</a>, which will be verified through the unique document number.
+Thereafter, you will be advised on how to proceed with your VTP application.

 If you encounter an error upon uploading the QR code on your vaccination certificate onto the VTP application portal, despite meeting the requirements above, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="blank">enquiry form</a> and provide your vaccination certificate.
 If you are unable to obtain one of the digitally verifiable vaccination certificates listed above, you will not be eligible for travel on the VTL.